Second life for batteries

 Yedlik targets the environmental and economic madness of discarding broken-but-repairable li-ion batteries.

-Recycling is only a part solution to Norway's growing electrical waste problem.
-There are thousands of good quality cells currently being recycled which could much more efficiently be repurposed for use in e-bikes, boats, golf carts or anything that needs cordless power.
-Yedlik takes old batteries through rigorous diagnostics, and rebuilds them to a desired specification.
+Recycling is only a part solution to the global growing electrical waste problem.
+Millions of good quality cells are being recycled which could much more efficiently be repurposed for use in e-bikes, boats, golf carts, or anything that needs cordless power.

-Our experienced team of engineers is located in Oslo and has already worked with hundreds of batteries, provided 13 bike stores with battery solutions, and has developed 4 unique tools to make the battery repair process more efficient.
+Our experienced team of engineers is located in Oslo and has already worked with thousands of batteries, provided 13 bike stores with battery solutions, and has developed dozens of unique tools to make the battery repair process more efficient.

 Looking for a custom battery solution?
 Contact us for a chat!